 It's hard to go wrong with a gift card - just let them pick out exactly what they want.
 Anything from our Best Sellers collection is also a safe bet, as it features our most crowd-pleasing and popular items.
 Check out our Gift Center for gift guides and other gifting options.

 My purchase is a gift.
 Do you offer gift-wrapping?
 Can I include a personalized message?

-How do I put on continuous hoop earrings?
+How do I put on continuous, endless hoop earrings?

 Gently twist your hoops sideways and place your earlobe in the center.
 Be careful not to bend the hoops outwards into a U-shape; this could make your hoops misshapen.
 You can also review our helpful video on putting on endless hoops.

 If endless hoops are endlessly challenging for you, you may want to check out our EasyOn Endless Hoops collection.
 They're everything you love about endless hoops - except they are easy to put on!

 My earrings don't close properly.
 How can I adjust them?